 - More smoke and smoke than usual

 - The engine will not start.

-There are few obvious signs you can look out for to let you know that you have problems with your timing belt and need to be replaced soon.
+There are a few obvious signs you can look out for to let you know that you have problems with your timing belt and it need to be replaced soon.

 The sound of your car is one of the best ways to diagnose a problem with your vehicle.
 You need to be aware of how your engine sounds when operating under normal conditions, so when you hear a sound you don’t expect to come from under the hood, you need to pay attention to it.